joshchao39/Udacity-CarND-P5-Vehicle-Detection/README.md

 ---

 ### Discussion
-This approach works well for this video, but it is far from being the most efficient or most accurate.
+This approach works well for this video, but it is far from being the most efficient or the most accurate.
 To improve efficiency we can design a hierarchical classifier to quickly reject non-car windows.
 To improve accuracy we can use data augmentation to further generalize the classifier.
-There are many improvements that can be made to enhance the approach discussed in this report.
+There are many ways to improve the approach discussed in this report.

 However, the biggest (smallest?) bottleneck is the slide window approach.
 Exhaustive search is rarely the best way to go in algorithms.
 Animals pay more attention to moving object, and perhaps we can expand on that idea to only run the classifier on area of the frame where movement is detected. (optical flow, motion history image, etc.) Once a car is detected we can then switch to tracking mode (particle filter, etc.).
 This should drastically improve the processing speed.